Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Social Media Engagement

 Social media are widespread platforms for publishing news and entertainment content.
 One study found that 35% of people aged 18-29 use online sources as their primary news source (Shearer 2018).
 According to Albaalharith et al. (2021), half of the world’s 7.7 billion people use various social media platforms.
 Social media refers to internet-based communication networking platforms that facilitate communication through computer and mobile applications (Aichner et al. 2021).
-It is estimated that about 4.0 billion people use social media, and Facebook ranked first, followed by YouTube, WeChat, LinkedIn, etc. (Kobiruzzaman 2021).
-According to Kobiruzzaman (2021), approximately 2.74 billion users access Facebook monthly worldwide.
+It is estimated that about 4.0 billion people use social media, with Facebook ranked first, followed by YouTube, WeChat, and LinkedIn (Kobiruzzaman 2021).
+According to Kobiruzzaman (2021), approximately 2.74 billion users access Facebook worldwide each month.

 Kalsnes and Larsson (2018) stated that Facebook is the most effective site for news sharing, following Twitter.
 It allows users to become opinion leaders and gatekeepers.
 A study shows that social media encourages users to act as news sources (Oeldorf-Hirsch and Sundar 2015).
 People use social networking sites to share, like, and comment on news content for convenience.
 Nowadays, users use social networking platforms to share real-time news about events to enhance engagement (Kobiruzzaman et al. 2018).

 Anyone can share a live news event on Facebook using the live video feature.
-Alexander (2014) claimed that 80% of Americans and 70% of social media users acknowledge that social networking sites are valuable tools to disseminate news content during disaster management crises.
+Alexander (2014) reported that 80% of Americans and 70% of social media users acknowledge that social networking sites are valuable tools for disseminating news during disaster management crises.
 According to a study, around 26.69 million people use internet services in Malaysia, accounting for almost 85% of the total population (Kamaruddin and Rogers 2020).
 The role of citizen journalists has increased with the rise of smartphones (Allan 2017).

 Malaysians use social media to consume news and information for immediate, convenient access (Mahamed et al. 2020).
 Another study shows that social media have become indispensable for sharing and consuming news (Kümpel et al. 2015).
 These social networking sites have ease-of-use features for sharing content.
 Individuals and media organizations use convenient features to post news content.